umccr/libica/openapi/docs/v2/docs/ProjectAnalysisCreationBatchApi.md

     # Create an instance of the API class
     api_instance = project_analysis_creation_batch_api.ProjectAnalysisCreationBatchApi(api_client)
     project_id = "projectId_example" # str |
-    idempotency_key = "Idempotency-Key_example" # str | The Idempotency-Key header can be used to prevent duplicate requests and support retries.
-It is implemented according to <a href=\"https://tools.ietf.org/id/draft-idempotency-header-01.html\">the IETF spec</a> and is allowed to be max 255 characters long.
-If the header is supplied, the response of the request will be saved for 7 days for the specific API endpoint, header value and user reference.
-When the same user makes a new request within 7 days to the same API endpoint with the same Idempotency-Key header value, following use cases can occur:<br /><ul><li>the request body is the same as the previous request and an answer is stored => the stored response is returned without executing the request again.</li><li>the request body is the same as the previous request and no answer is stored because the previous request has not finished => 409 error response.</li><li>the request body is not the same as the previous request => 422 error response.</li></ul>This means that each time when executing an API request using the Idempotency-Key header, the request has to contain a new value that hasn't been used in the past 7 days for that specific API and by the specific user. (optional) create_analysis_creation_batch = CreateAnalysisCreationBatch(
+    create_analysis_creation_batch = CreateAnalysisCreationBatch(
         cwl_items=[
             CreateCwlAnalysis(